base-angewandte/baseauth/docs/source/configuration.md

 While `DJANGO_ADMINS` is only used to configure whom to send admin notifications, `DJANGO_SUPERUSERS` tells Django which users to actually treat as administrators.
-This is applied on every login, irrespective of which flags you set for single users through the Django admin or by using the `createsuperuser` management commend.
+This is applied on every login, irrespective of which flags you set for single users through the Django admin or by using the `createsuperuser` management command.
-So if you create an admin user, make sure to set their username in this setting.
+So if you create an admin user, make sure to add their username in this setting.
 Otherwise, the user will automatically be demoted again.

 ### EMAIL\_\*